Market Position Statement - Messages to the market

 - Additionally, we want to work with providers to build links with community facilities to provide different choices and opportunities.

-- We will work with providers to consider dementia friendly environments and promote dementia awareness through workforce training.
+- We will work with providers to identify opportunities for dementia friendly environments and promote dementia awareness through workforce training.

 Adults with learning disabilities: